alexchiri/rescued-by-pebble/README.md

 * Vibration when productivity levels are low

 ## Version history
+1.4 Update progress and smiley when cannot communicate with the phone.

 1.3 Show offline time and when the watchface cannot retrieve productivity data

 1.2 Fixed bugs about applying the inverted layer or not at startup, based on the settings